-External moderation of coursework
+External moderation of coursework (required for all Centres)

-Individual Candidate Record Cards and Coursework Assessment Summary Forms, with internally moderated marks for all candidates, must be received by Cambridge.
+Individual Candidate Record Cards and Coursework Assessment Summary Forms, with internally moderated marks for all candidates, or teacher's marks where there is only one teacher assessing the coursework, must be received by Cambridge.
 The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website.
 Examples of forms are shown in Section 6.5.